 So I worked my way through high school, playing multiple nights a week at high school dances, in clubs, and doing piano bar.
 I even went to college as a piano major.

 Along the way I discovered a call to be a conductor (that’s my back conducting my Canadian university chamber choir at a national choral event).
 While the first inklings of it came as a high school senior, my training developed in college.
 The second big turning point came during at the Aspen Music Festival, where I attended on a Rockefeller grant.
 My conducting teacher there, John Nelson (he’s on the right), literally changed the course of my life by teaching and modeling discipline to the craft of music, commitment to excellence in the preparation and delivery of music, and finding the heart of what the music could communicate to the audience.

 There have been a few unexpected musical excursions, too.
-My first published musical composition pushed over a domino that led me to becoming the managing editor of music publishing company.
+My first published musical composition pushed over a domino that led me to becoming the managing editor, and eventually owner, of music publishing company.
 Being asked to do conducting workshops led to the writing of my first book.
 A phone call from a friend resulted in my purchase of a magazine for church musicians.
 The young man in the picture there is my official “glamour shot” when I was working as an administrator for a non profit organization dedicated to integrating the arts into worship.
 Then there was the stint of forming one of the first vocal jazz groups in Canada…sponsored by the Molson Brewery!